Contact structures, deformations and taut foliations: Perturbing foliations

 This latter condition is then equivalent to the existence of a 1-form $\beta$ such that

 Note further that

 so that the condition of being linearly deformable depends only on the foliation and not on the particular choice of defining $1$-form. \begin{thm}[Eliashberg-Thurston \cite{ETh}] Let $\mathcal{F}$ be a $C^2$-foliation that is not without holonomy. \begin{enumerate} \item If all closed leaves admit some curve with attracting holonomy.
 Then $T\mathcal{F}$ can be smoothly deformed to a positive resp.\ negative contact structure. \item If all closed leaves have linear holonomy, then this deformation can be chosen to be linear. \end{enumerate} \end{thm} \begin{rem} Foliations without holonomy are very special and can be $C^0$-approximated by surface fibrations over $S^1$.
 Thus the assumption that the foliation has some holonomy can be replaced by the topological assumption that the underlying manifold does not fiber over $S^1$.
-Examples of manifolds which cannot fiber are non-trivial $S^1$-bundles, or more generally Seifert fibered spaces with non-trivial Euler class, and rational homology spheres. \end{rem}
+Examples of manifolds which cannot fiber are non-trivial $S^1$-bundles over surfaces of genus at least $2$, or more generally Seifert fibered spaces with non-trivial Euler class and hyperbolic quotient orbifolds, and rational homology spheres. \end{rem}

 In general it is not possible to deform families of foliations to contact structures in a smooth manner.
 However, if a smooth family of foliations $\mathcal{F}_{\tau}$ admits linear deformations for all $\tau$ in some compact parameter space $K$, then the fact that $\langle \alpha, \beta \rangle > 0$ is an open convex condition, means that one can use a partition of unity to smoothly deform the entire family.
 We note this in the following proposition, which will be mainly applied when the family has no closed leaves at all. \begin{prop}[Deformation of families] Let $\mathcal{F}_{\tau}$ be a smooth family of foliations that is parametrised by some compact space $K$ and suppose that each foliation in the family admits a linear deformation.
-Then $\mathcal{F}_{\tau}$ can be smoothly deformed to a family of positive resp.\ negative contact structures $\xi^{\pm}_{\tau}$. \end{prop} Another consequence of the convexity of the linear deformation condition is that any two positive linear deformations of a given foliation are isotopic by Gray stability. \begin{prop} Any two positive, resp.\ negative linear deformations of a foliation are isotopic. \end{prop}
+Then $\mathcal{F}_{\tau}$ can be smoothly deformed to a family of positive resp.\ negative contact structures $\xi^{\pm}_{\tau}$. \end{prop} Another consequence of the convexity of the linear deformation condition is that the isotopy classes of any two linear deformations determining the same orientation is unique.
+This is an immediate consequence of Gray's Stability Theorem and we record this fact in the following: \begin{prop} Any two positive, resp.\ negative linear deformations of a foliation are isotopic. \end{prop}